jadecobra/python_tdd_exercises/source/classes.rst

   .. code-block:: shell
     :emphasize-lines:  2, 4

-    E               - Hello, my name is jane doe and I am 446 E               ?                                     ^^^
+    E               - Hi, my name is jane doe and I am 446 E               ?                                     ^^^
-    E               + Hello, my name is jane doe and I am 35 E               ?                                     ^^
+    E               + Hi, my name is jane doe and I am 35 E               ?                                     ^^

   the age is the only thing that is different